-A robust strategy will not only bring the customer to the heart of your operations, it will additionally drive up the yield, quality and traceability of your products – which in itself meets your customer demands for quicker access to new products and ranges.
+A robust strategy will not only bring the customer to the heart of your operations, but it will also additionally drive up the yield, quality and traceability of your products – which in itself meets your customer demands for quicker access to new products and ranges.

 Don’t just focus on being an early adopter

-The Diffusion of Innovations theory was first studied in an agricultural setting, when sociologists wanted to know how rural farmers were learning about the latest advances in agricultural technology.
+The Diffusion of Innovations theory was first studied in an agricultural setting when sociologists wanted to know how rural farmers were learning about the latest advances in agricultural technology.
 Creating the term ‘early adopters’ we all know today, but the study also categorised the ‘diffusion of innovation’ in the following ways:

 - Innovators – the very first to test an innovation